cadolphs/google_photo_emailer/README.md

 Hmmm.
 But really.
 There's the google third party API that should help me have a straightforward way with all this.
 But it's messy.
 I'll want to test-drive my way to a logged-in service.
 But not outside-in.
 Plus, I shouldn't be testing these libraries themselves, so I shouldn't really have to bother with using my own http client in anything!

+## More thoughts
+Okay, I'm overthinking and going slow, because I'm trying to follow the article exactly so that I can learn this technique.
+It's no surprise that it feels awkward at first.

+Maybe I should start with "legacy" code and then "descend" or "climb" the ladder to see where I can get to?

+One thing: This is a script that's supposed to run end-to-end, so really all these app tests are maybe a bit overkill?
+Or maybe not.

+Instead, I guess, the tests would go step after step of running the full thing.

+Right now, we read the credentials from a file.
+Next step: Build a mail service with these credentials.